msjarrett/exercises/adventofcode2022/README.md

   `buildList` that led me down the "receivers" rabbit hole).
 * Day 6: Going to play with arrays, but they don't work with "reified type parameters".
 Otherwise pretty normal algorithm.
+* Day 7: Built trees with Kotlin!
+A few nullables.
+I was late to start, so I'll have to come back and clean up later.
+    * I was unhappy with the four regexes checked procedurally.
+I feel there is some cleaner solution with `sealed class` but I'll have to experiment with this later.
+    * I was hoping for a more Kotlin-y way to flatten a tree, while not spamming new lists on the heap.
+There seems to be at least a few options to pursue here, and at least I can try to work in `tailrec`.